CSCfi/csc-user-guide/docs/cloud/rahti2/storage/objectstorage.md

 The pod will run and backup the content of your PVC to Allas.
 Don't forget to scale up your origin deployment (`oc scale --replicas=1 deploy/nginx`) after the copy finished.

 There are PROS and CONS with this solution:
+Pros:

-- PROS: You run the pod in your Rahti 2 project
+  - You run the pod in your Rahti 2 project

+Cons:

-- CONS: If your PVC is `ReadWriteOnce`, a downtime is necessary.
+  - The PVC is `ReadWriteOnce` hence a downtime is necessary.

 ### Second example: using bash script